SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

     But, it remains to be seen
     whether the released protein will leak out from the filter, and this requires more work.
+- **Supplement of experimental materials**\
+  We would like to give special thanks to team XJTLU for providing us the csg sequence for wet-lab.